ppalermo/peterLeads/README.md

-# Business Lead Generator
+# peterLeads

-A tool to discover and analyze potential business leads in the San Diego area, with a focus on mid-sized companies that might need digital marketing and tech solutions.
+A tool to discover and analyze potential business leads in Southern California, with a focus on mid-sized companies that might need digital marketing and tech solutions.

 ## Features